Pawtucket Red Sox: "The Longest Game"

-The PawSox played in and won the longest game in professional baseball history, a 33-inning affair against the Rochester Red Wings at McCoy Stadium.
-The game started on April 18, 1981.
+The PawSox played in and won the longest game in professional baseball history.
+The game against the Rochester Red Wings at McCoy Stadium started on April 18, 1981, and lasted 33 innings.
 Play was suspended at 4:07 a.m. at the end of the 32nd inning.
 The game did not resume again until June 23, when the Red Wings returned to Pawtucket.
 Only one inning was needed, with the PawSox winning 3–2 in the bottom of the 33rd when first baseman Dave Koza drove in the leadoff hitter, second baseman Marty Barrett, with a bases-loaded single off Cliff Speck.
 Neither Speck nor Steve Grilli, the Red Wings losing pitcher, were even on the team's roster back in April.
 Future major league Hall of Fame players Cal Ripken Jr. and Wade Boggs played in the game.

 On June 23, 2006, the PawSox celebrated the 25th anniversary of "The Longest Game" with events and festivities when they played the Columbus Clippers.
 The 35th anniversary was also commemorated on April 19, 2016.